George Parsonage: Later career

-Parsonage returned to football with First Division club Oldham Athletic in September 1910.
+Following an appeal from the Players' Union in January 1910, Parsonage's suspension was removed in July 1910.
+He returned to football with First Division club Oldham Athletic in September 1910.
 He ended his career with hometown Lancashire Combination Second Division club Darwen, whom he joined in March 1911.

 Managerial and coaching career

 Parsonage had a spell as player-manager of Brentford during the 1907–08 season.
 He later coached at Oldham Athletic.

 International career

 Parsonage's form while at Brentford saw him called up for two England trial games.
 He played for Amateurs versus Professionals on 16 January 1905 and for the South versus the North the following month, but was passed over in favour of Charlie Roberts.